godfather-is-me/Bike-Taxi-NYC/README.md

-# MAST30034 Project 1 README.md
+# Comparing Trip Durations of CitiBikes vs Taxis
-- Name: Prathyush Prashanth Rao
+- Author: Prathyush P Rao
-- Student ID: 1102225

-## README example
+## Research

 **Research Goal:** My research goal is to compare trip durations between CitiBikes and Taxis

 **Timeline:** The timeline for the research area is July 2020 to April 2022.

+## Report

+The report for the project which includes introduction, analysis, and recommendations is available in the `report` folder

+## Files

 To run the pipeline, please visit the `scripts` directory and run the files in order:
 1. run `pip install -r requirements.txt` in the command line to download the required packages (preferably in Python 3.9).